Nils Liedholm: Other sports

 He also was a bandy player in Valdemarsvik and the district team of Östergötland when he was young.
 In 2003, he was appointed honorary chairman of the Italian Bandy Federation.

 Later life and death

 Liedholm was married to Maria Lucia "Nina" Gabotto di San Giovanni, a countess who could trace her ancestry back to the 900s.
-After leaving the game of football (but still living in Italy), Liedholm ran a vineyard together with his son Carlo.
-He died on 5 November 2007 in his home in Cuccaro Monferrato, Province of Alessandria.
+After leaving the game of football (but still living in Italy), he ran a vineyard together with his son Carlo (born 1958).
+Liedholm died on 5 November 2007 in his home in Cuccaro Monferrato, Province of Alessandria, aged 85.